VIDEO: Strength to heal, How to truly forgive someone who hurt you?

 Genesis 42:6 says: “Now Joseph was the governor of the land, the person who sold grain to all its people.
 So when Joseph’s brothers arrived, they bowed down to him with their faces to the ground.”

-In the end, God will deal with the people who hurt us.
-After all, we serve a God of justice.
+In the end, God will handle those who have wronged us, for we serve a God of justice.

 Giving will release us from bitterness